uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ## Organization Operational Document
-This document is a template that needs to be customized for each Organization.
-The document is written

 The scope of the document is to provide a set of practical rules that you can adapt and evolve as you see fit.

+The document is a template that needs to be customized for each Organization.
+It section contains notes that should be deleted once the customization is completed.

 ## Terminology and Conventions